 Joyce: I think the idea that we did connect our spirituality with our sexuality.
 That we believed right from the beginning-- in fact, because we were raised in Mennonite homes where it wasn’t talked about, we spent the first year of our marriage for our joint devotional time just studying every passage in Scripture from- that talked about sex--

 Joyce: --to try to figure out whether this was okay to be enjoying it.
-And realized that Scripture holds sex very highly as God’s design, as a way to understand how God wants to relate to us--
+And realized that Scripture holds sex very highly as God’s design, as the way to understand how God wants to relate to us--

 Cliff: So what’s the second thing?